Skip to content

 To template in details about the catalog item that has dropped in price, you can use the canvas_entry_properties Liquid tag to access the item_id.

-Using {{canvas_entry_properties.${catalog_update}.item_id}} will return the ID of the item that dropped in price. {{canvas_entry_properties.${catalog_update}.previous_value}} will return the price value of the item prior to the update, and {{canvas_entry_properties.${catalog_update}.new_value}} will return the new price value after the update.
+Using {{canvas_entry_properties.${catalog_update}.item_id}} will return the ID of the item that dropped in price. {{canvas_entry_properties.${catalog_update}.previous_value}} will return the price value of the item before the update, and {{canvas_entry_properties.${catalog_update}.new_value}} will return the new price value after the update.

 Use this Liquid tag {% catalog_items <name_of_your_catalog> {{canvas_entry_properties.${catalog_update}.item_id}} %}} at the top of your message, then use {{items[0].<field_name>}} to access data about that item throughout the message.